ShreyasChandrashekar/pracrepo/README.md

 ## This is instruction 1a
 ## This is instruction 1b

-added a index.html form and a login form
+added a index.html form and a login form and a registration form